NoPantsCarl/Palworld-Auto-Restart-Bat/README.md

 3. **Line 6:** Update the file path in the batch file to point to your `steamcmd.exe`.
 This ensures proper server updates.

 4. **Line 16:** Adjust the duration of the server restart by changing the timeout value (in seconds).
-For instance, for an 8-hour restart, set it to `timeout /t 28800`.
+For instance, for an 8-hour restart, set it to `timeout /t 14400` to do a backup half way.

 5. **Customize the messages sent to Discord with the lines that start with curl.
 Modify "Server One Is Online" and "Server One 5 Min Restart Warning" to suit your preferences.